 Teamwork is Required

-Webbula is committed to providing secure services by implementing and adhering to prescribed compliance policies, both as a data controller and processor.
+We are committed to providing secure services by implementing and adhering to prescribed compliance policies.
+As a data controller and processor.
 The GDPR enforcement is critical to our mission of providing all our global customers with safe and dependable data quality.

-Since day one Webbula has been committed to the highest possible standards when it comes to data security, safety, and responsibility.
-Our passion and our mission has always been and will remain, Truth in Data – a statement that encapsulates everything we do on behalf of our customers and their data.
+We are committed to the highest possible standards when it comes to data security, safety, and responsibility.
+Our mission has always been and will remain, Truth in Data.
+A statement that encapsulates everything we do on behalf of our customers and their data.

 Our adherence to the General Data Protection Regulation (GDPR) changes are just another opportunity for Webbula to demonstrate our commitment to protecting our customer’s data security and privacy, and empower consent in how that data is collected, recorded, and used.